andersch.dev

 • Weights: Strengths of connections between neurons

-• Bias: Inputs multiplied by weights and summed up with an output neuron's bias
+• Bias: Inputs multiplied by weights & summed up with an output neuron's bias

 • Epoch: Going once through the entire training data